 Citations and References

 Submitting an Article

 Articles for submission must be previously unpublished and in English.
 Papers should be well-written, and we encourage grace as well as clarity.
 It is important that papers be copy-edited carefully before submission.
+Articles should be prepared for blind review by deleting any author identification in the text, notes, or header.
 Drafts are not acceptable.
 In order to ensure diversity of subject matter, approaches, and voices, papers by authors who have not published in Contemporary Aesthetics for at least a year prior to submission are normally given precedence.
 In submitting work to Contemporary Aesthetics, authors agree to the policies of this journal, including free access and use of the material published in it with, of course, proper acknowledgment of authorship and source.
 If you have any questions about whether your article is appropriate for CA, send it directly to the editor for a preliminary review.

 Our submission guidelines have been carefully prepared to facilitate the editorial process of publishing articles online.
 Strict adherence to formatting guidelines (described below) has three purposes.
 First, consistent and uniform formatting allows the editors and reviewers to concentrate on the content of articles submitted.
 Second, it allows for reliable translation of authors' formatting to the web page.
 The third consideration is both aesthetic and practical: multiple stylistic formats are ugly and distracting on a web page and interfere with reading.
 Therefore, please observe the following formatting instructions carefully.
 Submissions which do not adhere to these instructions will be returned to the author.